phalado/Personal-Projects/README.md

 ## Ruby on Rails

-Projects done in the HTML and CSS course.
+Projects done in the Ruby on Rails course.
 Technologies used:
 * HTML5
 * CSS